mitmath/1806/summaries.md

 They can be watched any time (they won't be live).
 Office hours will be held virtually.
 Links will appear on this page.
 You can try out this [test video](https://video.odl.mit.edu/videos/0d941b4b60d24d44a80a8cabde91ebde/).
 Office hours may be with google hangouts.
+Stay tuned for a  possible time change.
+HW5 is now due March 18.

 # Welcome to the 18.06 Linear Algebra 2020 page